+'''

+• A generator is written as:

+Pattern <- ListExpr.

+'''

-- A generator is written as: Pattern <- ListExpr.
-ListExpr must be an expression, which evaluates to a list of terms. - A bit string generator is written as:
+ListExpr must be an expression, which evaluates to a list of terms.

-BitstringPattern <= BitStringExpr.
-BitStringExpr must be an expression, which evaluates to a bitstring.

-• A filter is an expression, which evaluates to true or false.
+- A bit string generator is written as: BitstringPattern <= BitStringExpr.
+BitStringExpr must be an expression, which evaluates to a bitstring. - A filter is an expression, which evaluates to true or false.

-The variables in the generator patterns, shadow variables in the function clause, surrounding the list comprehensions.
+The variables in the generator patterns shadow previously bound variables, including variables bound in a previous generator pattern.